Small Business Stocking A Shop

 - Do they want an exclusive range?

 - If they place a wholesale order, how long do they expect for turnaround time?

 - Will they use your packaging or their own?

 - Will they credit your work?

-- Are there any benefits such as discount, social media/web promoting?
+- Are there any benefits such as discounts, social media/web promotion?

 - Who covers the postage cost if it’s a shop not in your local area?

 - What happens if damage occurs to an item whilst in the shop?

 - How much is the commission?

 - Are there any exclusivity clauses?